Water oxidation catalysis: Cobalt and iron complexes

 Early examples of cobalt-based WOCs suffered from instability.
-A homogeneous WOC [Co(Py5)(H2O)](ClO4)2 operates by a proton-coupled electron transfer to form a [CoIII--OH]2+ species, which on further oxidation forms a CoIV intermediate.
+A homogeneous WOC [Co(py)5(H2O)](ClO4)2 operates by a proton-coupled electron transfer to form a [CoIII--OH]2+ species, which on further oxidation forms a CoIV intermediate.
 The intermediate formed reacts with water to liberate O2.
 The cobalt-polyoxometalate complex [Co4(H2O)2(α-PW9O34)2]10− is highly efficient WOC.

 Some iron complexes catalyze water oxidation.
 A water-soluble complex [Fe(OTf)2(Me2Pytacn)] (Pytacn=pyridine-substituted trimethyltriazacyclononane; OTf= triflate) is an efficient WOC.
 The concentration of the catalyst and the oxidant were found to be strongly affecting the oxidation process.
 Many related complexes with cis labile sites are active catalysts.
 Most complexes were found to undergo degradation in a few hours.
 Higher stability of the molecular catalyst may be achieved using robust clathrochelate ligands that stabilize high oxidation states of iron and prevent rapid degradation of the catalyst.
 The number and stereochemistry of reactive coordination sites on Fe have been evaluated but few guidelines have emerged.